 * glodur is abbreviated from glavni i odgovorni urednik - the main and responsible editor; the point here is that word glodar means rodent

 ** forelast is straight translation from any slavic language... really, english, you have words for dozen kinds of glasses, hats, moods, colors etc - how can you not have this?
 Also overmorrow and overyester - the day after tomorrow / before yesterday (prekosutra, prekjuče), is it so hard to do?
-And the we have naksutra/nakjuče, one more away.
+And then we also have naksutra/nakjuče, meaning three days ahead/before.